 Prerequisite: Appropriate score on the College's language placement examination or permission of instructor.
 A one-semester course which emphasizes vocabulary, grammar, and cultural awareness.
 This course assumes little or no prior knowledge of Spanish.
-It is normally followed by the two-semester sequence of SP 203 and 204.
-SP 105 does not count for the fulfillment of the graduation requirement.
 Offered spring semester.
 Three credits.